gbif/hp-gb32/programme.md

 *The meeting is open to members of the GBIF Executive Committee*

 ### Friday 20 October 2023
-**National Symposium: The Role of Biological Collections in Australia's Science-Policy Interface**  (no virtual attendance)
+**Symposium: The changing face of biological collections - data, science and applications**  (no virtual attendance)
-Time: 09:00-17:00
+Time: 10:00-16:00
 Venue: CSIRO Discovery Centre

 *The symposium is open to Governing Board delegates, GBIF committee members and and invited observers*